Well, if this were a Texas post, I’d say: “Come one, come all – y’all.” But this is a San Francisco post… Continue reading

 Those are a few of my favorite places in San Francisco, spurred to mind by Via magazine.
 If you are a native to the San Francisco Bay Area, what would you recommend?
 If you are a tourist, what are the quirky places you found?
 San Francisco is a city of a million faces, and I am always finding something new.

 San Francisco is a city of learning.
 I’ve certainly found my niche in “adult learning.”
 What I like about adult learning is the practicality of it: no babysitting, no students freaking out about grades – just working adults who are trying to better themselves.
+Technology has made this easier to do with things like lecture capture software teachers and lecturer are able to reach their students who can’t make it to class because of distance or work making those who want to learn able to do so.
 You know what they say: “Youth is wasted on the young,” and so often I find that my adult learners wish that they had learned Internet marketing at university… but then again, for many of them there was no such thing at the time.
 There are many resources online that can help with adulting learning such as continuing education seminars.
 We’re all in this boat together, learning by doing.
 One very useful learning opportunity is to try and learn a new language.
 EffortlessEnglishClub.com is one place to do it!
 Here’s a list of adult learning opportunities in San Francisco –

 - University of California, Berkeley, Extension.
 Go Bears!
 I have my Ph.D. from Cal, and remember it fondly… Even better for adult learners UC Berkeley runs a top-notch “continuing studies” program in downtown San Francisco.
 I am particularly fond of their marketing program – with classes in advertising, SEO, and social media marketing.
 I don’t teach there, of course, but still it’s a great program and very convenient to downtown San Francisco.